A Share & Sons T/A ScS Modern Slavery Statement

 Assessment of Effectiveness

-The company recognises that our commitment to tackling modern slavery is a continual journey and we will continue to assess the effectiveness of our approach through our already established risk framework.
-We will continue to improve communication on this topic with our supply chain as by working together, not only with our suppliers but also with other companies, we will be far more effective in meeting our common goal of eradicating modern slavery.
+so continue to improve communication on this topic with our suppliers and other companies, so that we will be more effective in meeting our common goal of eradicating modern slavery.